 • Jaw pain or headaches from an imbalanced bite

-Ignoring a broken tooth, even a minor chip, can lead to larger issues like pain, infection, and more complicated dental work.
-Seeking early dental intervention can help preserve the health of your tooth and prevent more serious complications.
+Ignoring a broken tooth, even a minor chip, can lead to more serious problems such as pain, infection, and more complex dental work.
+Seeking early dental intervention can help preserve your tooth’s health and prevent more serious complications.

-Contact us today for effective broken tooth repair.
+Contact Janz Family Dental today for effective broken tooth repair in Calgary.

 Recent Blogs